-Dan Pearson worked with Australian practice Kerry Hill Architects on the plans for the Amanyangyun hotel as well as an adjoining government site, which is in the process of being converted into a publicly accessible green space.
+Dan Pearson worked with Australia and Asia-based practice Kerry Hill Architects on the plans for the Amanyangyun hotel as well as an adjoining government site, which is in the process of being converted into a publicly accessible green space.

 “We were given the opportunity to create a green lung in what will be consumed by the rest of Shanghai very shortly,” says Pearson of the two individual, but related projects.

 The concept for the Aman hotel landscape was driven by the client’s transplantation of an area of ancient camphor trees, some over a thousand years old, from a site marked for flooding for a dam.
 Along with the camphor trees, some forty Ming Dynasty merchant houses also within the flooding zone were recovered from the site and reconstructed to form part of the hotel.

 Pearson’s design for the Amanyangyun green spaces uses the trees as the building blocks for an expanded ‘forest’ concept that extends throughout the hotel grounds and across to the adjacent public park.
 Each of the buildings in the hotel complex – totalling close to seventy – have their own garden in addition to the dedicated hotel and public space landscapes.
 The complex also includes a productive garden for the kitchen and restaurant, and an extensive network of green courtyards and open community spaces that form an integrated landscape connected by a network of small pedestrian lanes.

 Pearson has also designed a public park adjoining the hotel, which extends and expands upon the hotel’s original camphor forest concept, and also incorporates a number of the transplanted trees.

 “Because of the fast track of development, the farming in this area [of Shanghai] has been removed.
 That’s hundreds of years worth of heritage gone in one fell swoop – and of course the landscape that goes with it,” Pearson says of the project’s context.